milonmaze/privacy-terms-observatory/www.booking.com/content/privacy.html.md

 There are different parties integrated into Booking.com’s services, in various ways and for various reasons.
 The primary reason we share your data is to provide the Trip Provider with the relevant info to complete your Trip Reservation.

-We also involve other parties to provide you Booking.com services.
-This includes, for example, financial institutions, advertisers, subsidiaries of the Booking.com corporate group, and other affiliates of the Booking Holdings Inc. corporate group.
-In some cases, if we’re required by law, we might share your data with governmental or other authorities.
+We also involve other parties to provide you with the Booking.com services.
+This includes, for example, financial institutions, advertisers, subsidiaries of the Booking.com corporate group, and the other companies that form the Booking Holdings Inc. corporate group.
+Or, in some cases, if we’re required to by law, we might share your data with governmental or other authorities

-We’ll go into more detail about how the info you share with us is used and exchanged with these parties below.
-Read more
+Below, we go into more detail about how the information you share with us is used and exchanged with these parties.

 Read more about how data is shared with third parties

 How is your personal data shared within the Booking Holdings Inc. corporate group?

 Booking.com is part of the Booking Holdings Inc. corporate group.
-Read on to learn how your data may be shared within the Booking Holdings corporate group.
+Read on to find out more about how your data may be shared within the Booking Holdings Inc. corporate group.

 Read more about data within Booking Holdings Inc.

-How is your personal data shared and further processed for ground transportation services?
+How is your personal data shared and further processed for ground transport services?

 Booking.com and Rentalcars.com—also part of the Booking Holdings Inc. group of companies—jointly use your data to offer you ground transport services via the Booking.com websites and apps (such as cars.booking.com or taxi.booking.com).
 Read more to understand the scope and limited nature of our joint responsibility.

-Read more about data and our ground transportation services
+Read more about data and our ground transport services

+How is your personal data shared and further processed for insurance services?

+We work with different parties when offering insurance services.
+Follow the link below to understand how your data is used and shared for insurance purposes and learn about the responsibilities of the parties involved.

+Read more about data and insurance products and services

 How does Booking.com process communications that you and your Trip Provider may send via Booking.com?

 Booking.com can help you and Trip Providers exchange info or requests about services and existing Trip Reservations through the Booking.com platform.
-To find out more about how Booking.com receives and handles these communications, read on here.
+If you want to find out more about how Booking.com receives and handles these communications, read on here.

 Read more about how these communications are processed

 How does Booking.com make use of mobile devices?

 We offer free apps that we also collect and process personal data through.
-This works in a similar way to our website, but they also allow you to benefit from the location services available on your mobile device(s).
+This works in much the same way as our website, but they also allow you to benefit from the location services available on your mobile device(s).

 Read more about how we use data from mobile devices

 How does Booking.com make use of social media?

 The use of social media may be integrated into Booking.com services in various ways.
 These will involve us collecting some of your personal data, or the social media provider receiving some of your info.
-If you’d like to learn more about how this info is used and exchanged, read on.
+If you’d like to learn more about how this information is used and exchanged, read on.

 Read more about how we use social media data